 Climate change activism lifted Greta Thunberg, who earlier this month became the youngest individual to be named Time magazine's "Person of the Year," from a years-long depression.

-“I can see Greta is very happy from doing this, and I saw where she was before,” her father revealed in a new interview with BBC Radio 4 Today.
+"I can see Greta is very happy from doing this, and I saw where she was before," her father, Svante Thunberg, revealed in a new interview with BBC Radio 4 Today.

 "Three or four years" before her school strike, Thunberg became depressed over her concern for the world's future because of climate change.
 She did not speak to anyone except for her parents, sister and a single teacher.
 Thunberg also did not eat, "which of course was the ultimate nightmare as a parent."